g4eml/RP2040_Synth/README.md

 ## Requirements

 This code should work on any RP2040 based board.
-Recommended is the RP2040 Zero which is very small.
+Recommended is the RP2040 Zero which is very small and uses a USB-C connector.
 The original Raspberry Pi Pico can also be used but this board is physically larger.

 ![zero](https://github.com/g4eml/RP2040_Synth/assets/1881884/6ed413e0-6a1d-4815-857c-6fc8db470f17)  ![pico](https://github.com/g4eml/RP2040_Synth/assets/1881884/b280b334-cf92-4c51-b37b-627b331f48d3)